thebkv/bkv/exodus21.md

 > hand for hand,
 > foot for foot.”

-The physical language sets the boundary of justice. **The consequence is measured according to the injury.** The law restrains escalation by refusing punishment greater than the harm.
+The physical language sets the boundary of justice. **The consequence is measured according to the injury.**

-The retaliatory faculty is therefore brought under measure.
+The retaliatory faculty is brought under measure.

 Anger does not determine the sentence.

-Injury does.
+The actual harm does.

 ### v26–27 — Destructive Authority Can Forfeit Its Claim